-The Behavioral Health and Developmental Services Unit identified major high-risk program and mission-related areas that serve as the basis for the fiscal year 2021 work plan.
-Sources for identifying high-risk areas include prior OSIG or DBHDS reports, current system-wide issues, complaints received from various sources, DBHDS internal alerts generated by DBHDS-operated facilities, DBHDS significant event data and reports, etc. Areas of focus include, but are not limited to:
+The Behavioral Health and Developmental Services Unit has identified major high-risk program and mission-related areas that serve as the basis for the fiscal year 2022 work plan.
+Sources for identifying high-risk areas include prior OSIG or DBHDS reports, current system wide issues, complaints received from various sources, DBHDS internal alerts generated by DBHDS-operated facilities, DBHDS significant event data and reports, etc. Areas of focus include, but are not limited to:

-- Known areas of high risk to individuals served, facilities, providers, DBHDS and/or the Commonwealth. - Areas identified in the DBHDS Comprehensive State Plan, division strategic plans and/or performance reports. - Regulations and guidance put forth by the Centers for Medicare and Medicaid Services, the Joint Commission on Health Care, National Association for Healthcare Quality, American Society for Healthcare Risk Management, Substance Abuse and Mental Health Services Administration, Occupational Safety and Health Administration, Institute for Healthcare Improvement, National Patient Safety Foundation and other agencies. - The January 2012 Department of Justice Settlement Agreement with the Commonwealth and associated independent reviewer reports.

-- Areas of high public interest, high-dollar expenditures and/or revenue collections. - Areas of known past performance issues or those areas with known susceptibility to abuse, neglect and/or inadequate quality of care.
+- Known areas of high risk to individuals served, facilities, providers, DBHDS and/or the Commonwealth. - Areas identified in the DBHDS Comprehensive State Plan, division strategic plans and/or performance reports. - Regulations and guidance put forth by the Centers for Medicare and Medicaid Services, the Joint Commission on Health Care, National Association for Healthcare Quality, American Society for Healthcare Risk Management, Substance Abuse and Mental Health Services Administration, Occupational Safety and Health Administration, Institute for Healthcare Improvement, National Patient Safety Foundation and other agencies. - The January 2012 Department of Justice Settlement Agreement with the Commonwealth and associated independent reviewer reports. - Areas of high public interest, high-dollar expenditures and/or revenue collections. - Areas of known past performance issues or those areas with known susceptibility to abuse, neglect and/or inadequate quality of care. - Complaints from constituents, patients, family members and legislative officials pertaining to the quality of services provided at state facilities, DBHDS-licensed providers and community services boards as defined under Code §37.2-100.